Arccos Calculator (Inverse Cosine)

 You may think that arccos is another useless term from trigonometry, but we want to convince you this is not the case!
 The inverse cosine function is really helpful for many scientific and real-life problems (awesome, isn't it?):

 - 📐Solving the triangle, using the law of cosines.
-If you know the three sides of a triangle, and you'd like to find any of the triangle's angles, you'll need to use arccos.
+If you know the three sides of a triangle, and you'd like to find any of the triangle's angles, you'll need to use arccos: find everything about this law at our law of cosines calculator.

-- ⛓Calculating the shape of a hanging chain: arccos describes the catenary curve.
+- ⛓Calculating the shape of a hanging chain: arccos describes the catenary curve: meet this wonderful mathematical creature at Omni's catenary curve calculator.

-💧 Finding the hydraulic radius of a partially filled pipe is possible if you know wetted perimeter calculated from a formula using arccos.
+💧 Calculating the hydraulic radius of a partially filled pipe is possible if you know wetted perimeter, calculated from a formula using arccos.

-- 🧪 Arccos is useful for estimating optimal bond angles of polyatomic molecules, like e.g. H2O or CH4
+- 🧪 Arccos is useful for estimating the optimal bond angles of polyatomic molecules, like e.g. or .

 II Real-life examples

-- 🏠 Calculating roof pitch or inclination angle of the staircase (though depending on what dimensions are given, inverse sine or inverse tangent calculators may also be handy)
+- 🏠 Calculating your roof pitch, or inclination angle of the staircase (though, depending on what dimensions are given, the inverse sine calculator or inverse tangent calculator may also be handy)